smallhadroncollider/taskell/roadmap.md

 - Modal boxes shouldn't be full height unless they need to be
 - Up and down in search gets a bit lost
 - Caching doesn't clear properly when using `o` and `O`
-- Multiple spaces at the beginning of a line can break cursor positioning
+- Multiple spaces in a line don't show up as more than one, but are saved as more than one

 ## To Do